Cloud-CV/EvalAI/README.md

 ## Performance comparison

-Some background: Last year, the [Visual Question Answering Challenge (VQA, 2016](http://www.visualqa.org/vqa_v1_challenge.html) was hosted on some other platform, and on average evaluation would take **~10 minutes**.
+Some background: Last year, the [Visual Question Answering Challenge (VQA) 2016](http://www.visualqa.org/vqa_v1_challenge.html) was hosted on some other platform, and on average evaluation would take **~10 minutes**.
 EvalAI hosted this year's [VQA Challenge 2017](https://evalai.cloudcv.org/featured-challenges/1/overview).
 This year, the dataset for the [VQA Challenge 2017](http://www.visualqa.org/challenge.html) is twice as large.
 Despite this, we’ve found that our parallelized backend only takes **~130 seconds** to evaluate on the whole test set VQA 2.0 dataset.

 ## Installation Instructions